NOUIY/aws-cdk-guide/v2/usage-data.md

   + AWS Render Farm Deployment Kit module

 **Note**
-Before version 1\.93\.0, the AWS CDK reported the names and versions of the modules loaded during synthesis, instead of the constructs used in the stack\.
+Before version 1.93.0, the AWS CDK reported the names and versions of the modules loaded during synthesis, instead of the constructs used in the stack.

 ### Additional usage data collection<a name="usage-data-categories-additional"></a>

-Starting with CDK version 2\.178\.0, usage data collection expanded to include the following additional usage data:
+Starting with CDK version 2.178.0, usage data collection expanded to include the following additional usage data:
-+ **CDK–defined property keys** – When you use a built\-in property of an L2 construct, the property key will be collected\.
-This includes built\-in property keys nested in dictionary objects\.
++ **CDK–defined property keys** – When you use a built-in property of an L2 construct, the property key will be collected.
+This includes built-in property keys nested in dictionary objects.
-+ **Boolean and enum property values from CDK–defined property keys** – For CDK–defined property keys, property values of only Boolean and enum types will be collected\.
-All other types, such as string values or construct references will be redacted\.
++ **Boolean and enum property values from CDK–defined property keys** – For CDK–defined property keys, property values of only Boolean and enum types will be collected.
+All other types, such as string values or construct references will be redacted.
-+ **Method name, keys, and property values of Boolean and enum types** – When you use an L2 construct method, we will collect the method name, property keys, and property values of Boolean and enum types\.
++ **Method name, keys, and property values of Boolean and enum types** – When you use an L2 construct method, we will collect the method name, property keys, and property values of Boolean and enum types.

-For property keys and values that you uniquely create, the entire object will be redacted\.
-For example, if you use `[InlineApiDefinition](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.InlineApiDefinition.html)` to define an OpenAPI specification and pass it into a `[RestApi](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html)` construct, the entire `InlineApiDefinition` object will be redacted\.
+For property keys and values that you uniquely create, the entire object will be redacted.
+For example, if you use `[InlineApiDefinition](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.InlineApiDefinition.html)` to define an OpenAPI specification and pass it into a `[RestApi](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html)` construct, the entire `InlineApiDefinition` object will be redacted.

-For more information on additional usage data collection, including its benefits and potential concerns, see the [CDK Collecting Additional Metadata \(under feature flag\) \#33198](https://github.com/aws/aws-cdk/discussions/33198) discussion in the *aws\-cdk repository*\.
+For more information on additional usage data collection, including its benefits and potential concerns, see the [CDK Collecting Additional Metadata (under feature flag) \$133198](https://github.com/aws/aws-cdk/discussions/33198) discussion in the *aws-cdk repository*.

 ## How the CDK collects usage data<a name="usage-data-how"></a>

-At synthesis, the CDK collects usage data from your application and stores it within the `AWS::CDK::Metadata` resource\.
+At synthesis, the CDK collects usage data from your application and stores it within the `AWS::CDK::Metadata` resource.
 The following is an example of this on a synthesized AWS CloudFormation template:

 ```
 CDKMetadata: